Breathing for Lifters

 As you accumulate reps throughout your set, you’ll fatigue, and performing those reps will become increasingly difficult.
 Normal.

-This pressurises the system, if you like.
+This pressurises the system.

 Think “blow out the birthday candles”.